werf/werf/docs/pages/reference/ci_cd_workflows_overview.md

 Manually run a pipeline to deploy to production for a commit to the specific branch only.
 The pipeline is triggered [manually](#run-a-pipeline-manually) using the CI/CD system's tools, such as a dedicated button or an API call.

 Rollback options:
- - Recommended: By means of the CI/CD system; the user can [manually re-run the pipeline](#run-a-pipeline-manually) on an old commit (e.g., in Gitlab CI, the "rollback" button performs precisely these steps).
+ - Recommended: By means of the CI/CD system; the user can [manually re-run the pipeline](#run-a-pipeline-manually) on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).
  - By reverting the commit in the specific branch and then [manually](#run-a-pipeline-manually) run the pipeline using the means of the CI/CD system: either by hitting a button in the CI/CD or by an API call.
 We do not recommend this option because the state of the master is not consistent with the state of the environment at all times (as opposed to the automatic deployment).
 Thus, it does not make sense to revert exclusively for the rollback.

 ### Deploy to production-like using a pull request at the click of a button